-For many companies, entering the Web 3.0 reality will undoubtedly mean the need to reformulate the entire business model.
+For many companies, entering the Web 3.0 reality will undoubtedly mean the need to reformulate business processes or create new business models from scratch.
 Adaptation will not be easy, but there is no doubt that in the long run, understanding the specifics of a transparent semantic web will enable businesses to develop a competitive advantage that will remain impossible to make up for those who decide to lag behind.

 If you are still unsure how to take advantage of this opportunity, don’t hesitate to reach out for a personalised recommendation.